 If this is the case, the previous advice doesn’t apply.
-There is no need to mention bad credit and financial struggles from the past if you know they won’t ask you about it.
+There is no need to mention bad credit loans you’ve taken out or financial struggles from the past if you know they won’t ask you about it.
 If they like you as a candidate and are considering giving you an offer, mentioning bad credit might raise some red flags that wouldn’t be raised otherwise.
 If they don’t run credit checks on their candidates, it means they don’t take your credit score into account.
 They likely do not consider it an important factor for their employees.

 Ask Your Friends for Help